DevMatheusMonteiro/Catsblog/README.md

 # Catsblog
-Responsive web page
+A cat blog made on the [Rocketseat](https://www.rocketseat.com.br/) Explorer.

-## Apprenticeship
+## What was applied:
-- Responsive
+ - Responsiveness using the Mobile-first rule
  - Display Grid
-- Animation
+ - Animations

 ### Author
 [@DevMatheusMonteiro](https://github.com/DevMatheusMonteiro)